Stochastic Compositional Optimization with Compositional Constraints: Introduction

-Here we assume that set $\cX$ is convex and projection onto it is simple.
-We assume $F(x)$ is convex, and each $G^{(j)}(x)$ is a convex single-level or two-level compositional function in the form of an expectation whose explicit form is unknown and needs to be estimated using observed samples.
+Here we assume that set $\cX$ is convex, and that projection onto it is straightforward.
+Additionally, we assume that $F(x)$ is convex, and that each $G^{(j)}(x)$ is a convex single-level or two-level compositional function expressed as an expectation, whose explicit form is unknown and must be estimated using observed samples.
+In Section~\ref{sec:single}, we consider the case where $G(x)$ is a single-level expected value function and write $G(x) = g(x) =\EE_{\zeta}[ g(x, \zeta)]$.
+In Section~\ref{sec:composition}, we consider the case where $G(x)$ is a two-level compositional function and write $G(x) = \EE_{\zeta_1} [g_1( \EE_{\zeta_2}[g_2(x, \zeta_2)], \zeta_1)]$.